zakriamansoor47/SLAYER_Duel/README.md

 ## Configuration:
 ```
 {
   "PluginEnabled": true,          // Enable/Disable Plugin
   "Duel_ForceStart": true,        // Force Start Duel? (true = Yes, false = Vote for Duel)
+  "Duel_ShowMenuInCenter": true,  // Location of Duel Voting Menu? (true = Center, false = Chat)
-  "Duel_DrawLaserBeam": true,   // Draw Laser Beam Between Player to find each other if they are Far from Each other.
+  "Duel_DrawLaserBeam": true,     // Draw a Laser Beam Between Players to find each other if they are Far from Each other.
   "Duel_Time": 30,                // Duel Time
   "Duel_PrepTime": 3,             // Duel Preperation Time
   "Duel_MinPlayers": 3,           // Minimum Players needed on Server to Start Duel (3 - is the minimum Value, otherwise duel won't start)
   "Duel_DrawPunish": 3,           // What to do with the players when the timer expires?
-0 - Nothing, 1 - Kill both, 2 - Kill a random player, 3 - Kill the one with less health (if non of them given any damage then kill both).
+0 - Nothing, 1 - Kill both, 2 - Kill a random player, 3 - Kill the one with less health (if non of them is given any damage then kill both).
   "Duel_Beacon": true,            // Enable/Disable Beacon on Players
   "Duel_Teleport": true,          // Teleport Players to Custom Teleport Points? (true = Yes, false = No) Set Custom Teleport Points with `!duel_settings` (Only for ROOT Admins) Command.
   "Duel_Modes": [
     // Example Duel Mode
     //{